A student-led collaborative public history project exploring institutional identity, integration, & community memory at the University of New Orleans

 -

-Take part in an optional small-group discussion where participants reflect together on themes emerging from interviews and historical materials.
+Take part in a small-group discussion where participants reflect together on themes emerging from interviews and historical materials.
 These sessions focus on shared interpretation and last about 90 minutes.
-Light refreshments are provided.
+Pizza and light refreshments provided.
 Participation is always optional, and you may choose how much you wish to share.
+Interested in signing up?
+Contact us below. -

 -